Get a cup of tea and prepare to learn all about Wildlife in England!

 Characteristics

-Male red deer are called stags, females hinds and the young calves.
-Females (hinds) weigh 63 to 120kg and stand up to 1.07 – 1.22m at the shoulder.
-By comparison, an average adult man in Britain stands at 1.77m high and weighs 79kg.
-Deer living in open upland habitats tend to be smaller than those living in more wooded lowland areas.
+Male red deer are known as stags, females as hinds, and their young as calves.
+Hinds are smaller than stags, weighing between 63 to 120 kg and standing at a height of 1.07 – 1.22m at the shoulder, which is shorter than the average adult man in Britain who stands at 1.77m and weighs 79kg.
+The size of these deer varies with their habitat, with those in open upland areas generally being smaller than their counterparts in wooded lowland regions.

-Red deer hoof prints or ‘slots’ are unmistakably large and can be confused with sheep or goat marks.
-Slots may be distorted with the gait of the animal and/or soft ground.
-A stag’s front hoof may measure 8-9 cm in length.
+Red deer tracks, or ‘slots’, are notably large and can sometimes be mistaken for sheep or goat marks.
+These prints may appear distorted depending on the deer’s gait or the softness of the ground.
+A stag’s front hoof print can measure between 8-9 cm in length.

 Habitat

-While preferring woodland and forest habitats in England and southern Scotland, red deer can adapt to open moor and hills as they have in parts of Scotland and south-west England.
-Native stock are common in the Scottish Highlands, Dumfriesshire, Lake District, East Anglia and the south-west of England.
-Feral stock are present in the north of England, North Midlands, East Anglia, the New Forest, and Sussex.
+Red deer in England and southern Scotland typically favor woodland and forest settings but are also well-adapted to open moors and hills, as seen in parts of Scotland and south-west England.
+The native population is prominent in the Scottish Highlands, Dumfriesshire, the Lake District, East Anglia, and the south-west of England, while feral groups are found in northern England, the North Midlands, East Anglia, the New Forest, and Sussex.

 Lifecycle

-Despite being sexually mature before their second birthday in productive woodland populations, only stags over five years old tend to mate.
-In woodland populations, hinds over one year old give birth to a single calf after an eight-month gestation, between mid-May to mid-July.
-Puberty may be delayed until three years old in hill hinds, which may give birth only once every two or three years.
-Some Scottish hill populations suffer heavy infant mortality at and shortly after birth and during their first winter.
-Lifespan can be, exceptionally, up to 18 years.
+While red deer in England’s productive woodland populations reach sexual maturity before their second year, it’s usually the stags over five years old that engage in mating.
+In these woodlands, hinds as young as one year can give birth to a single calf after an eight-month gestation period, typically from mid-May to mid-July.
+However, in hill hinds, puberty may be delayed until they are three, and they might only reproduce every two or three years.
+In some Scottish hill populations, there is a high rate of infant mortality both at birth and during the first winter.
+Exceptionally, red deer can live up to 18 years.

 Gray Seals